guideline-tech/gl-bogus/README.md

 ### Versioning with Lerna

+Note: This step can be done separately or by doing the `publish` action.

 First step will always be making changes and committing them.
 Lerna will either throw an error if there are any uncommitted changes (after having commited some changes) or exit successfully because the current head is already published (and no changes have been committed).
 A new version for a package or set of packages will be required in order to publish.
 Otherwise, Lerna will exit out of publish with no changes made to the registry.